Casino Royale Hotel & Casino: Gaming

 Casino Royale has 19000 sqft of gaming space, including slot machines, video poker, and video keno.
 The casino caters to low rollers, and is known for its promotional slot play.
-Timeshare promotions in Las Vegas often give out Casino Royale slot play, to be used at specific machines.

 In the late 1990s, Casino Royale had the highest odds in Nevada at craps.
 The game was a 50 cent minimum bet game, which allowed a player to place 100 times more in the odd bet.
 It was not uncommon to see 50 cent bets with $25 to $50 odds bets.
 This was when the rest of the Strip was allowed double to 10 times odds.
 Around 2004, the Casino Royale became the first casino property on the Strip to install Geoff Hall's blackjack variant, Blackjack Switch.
 The success of Blackjack Switch at the casino led to the game spreading to many other casinos.
 In 2016, Casino Royale opened its BarBook, a sports book and bar with two William Hill betting stations.